nithinphilips/weave-webos/README.md

 # Weave-webOS
-The goal of Weave-webOS is to bring [Firefox Home](https://www.mozilla.org/en-US/mobile/home/)-like application to webOS devices.
-Specifically access to:
+The goal of Weave-webOS is to bring a [Firefox Home](https://www.mozilla.org/en-US/mobile/home/)-like application to webOS devices.
+Specifically it will provide access to:

  * Tabs
  * Bookmarks